A Practical Guide to Healthy Aging

 Stock up on vitamins

-As a rule, aim for as many colours on your dinner plate as possible, or take the easy option and go for a Huel meal which contains 26 vitamins and minerals.
+As a rule, aim for as many colors on your dinner plate as possible, or take the easy option and go for a Huel meal that contains 26 vitamins and minerals.

 Keep your fitness levels up

-Weight loss and exercise with sufficient recovery are known drivers of decelerated ageing,” says Lauc.
+Weight loss and exercise with sufficient recovery are known drivers of decelerated aging,” says Lauc.
 This links back in with that extracellular matrix Fletcher mentioned earlier.
-The NHS recommends 150 minutes of moderate intensity activity or 75 minutes of vigorous intensity activity a week.
+The NHS recommends 150 minutes of moderate-intensity activity or 75 minutes of vigorous-intensity activity a week.

 Stay hydrated